k7f/ascetic/dam/README.md

 </html>
 ```

-would be used.
-The path to the rendered HTML file is to be given in
+is used.
+The path to the rendered HTML file is to be given in the
-the `save` call.
+call to `Collection::render`.

 Also optionally, in order to refer to assets in style sheets, one may
 call `with_scss_template`, which takes two arguments: source of a
 style template, and a path to where a rendered SCSS file is to be
 output.
-Since there is no default style template, the call to
+Since, unlike the HTML case, there is no default style
-`with_scss_template` is required for style sheet rendering to take
+template, at least one call to `with_scss_template` is required for
+style sheet rendering to take place at all.
+Two formatters available
-place.
-The two formatters available in style templates are
+in style templates are

 ```scss
 // generate `@import` directives